 If you like to spend on your credit card, keep a separate card for purchases.
 However, even if this has a generous interest-free period of its own, try not to spend too much as you could end up paying off one debt, only to find you have run up another!

 A 0% interest credit card does not mean that you don't make payments for an initial period, like some interest-free loans you may get from furniture or electrical retailers.

-You must pay at least the minimum payment every month, which you can normally set up a direct debit for to avoid missing it.
+You must pay at least the minimum payment every month: you can normally set up a direct debit to avoid missing it.

 The great thing about a 0% balance transfer credit card is that (providing you don't make any purchases or withdraw any cash using your card) 100% of your payment goes towards reducing your debt.